Frequently Asked Questions

 Will you please add [some feature]?

-Since it's not a commercial product [yet], TinyTask is developed when time and motivation permit.
+Since it's not a commercial product (yet), TinyTask is developed when time and motivation permit.
 If you absolutely want to, you can send ideas to [email protected].
-Naturally, any request that adds significant size to the program is opposite the TinyTask philosophy and will probably get vetoed (this rule doesn't apply to me however, I will be adding cool new stuff that I promise you will all love)
+Naturally, any request that adds significant size to the program is opposite the TinyTask philosophy and will probably get vetoed (this rule doesn't apply to me however, I get to add cool new stuff)

 Any upgrade announcements?
 What's the future of TinyTask?